sandykok/Glaucoma-Project/README.md

 # Glaucoma-Project

 This project objectives are
+a.
 To localize and detect optic disk.
+b.
 To segment and extract the optic cup and optic disk.
+c.
 To find cup to disk ratio.
+d.
 To classify the images based on the features extracted using SVM classifier

 Algorithm